 It’s no surprise that Google Photos is a thoroughly comprehensive photo app.
 Essentially, you get 15GB of storage for free, more if you pay.
 I like to think of the app as a home for your photos as there are also a lot of options for storing and quickly finding your imagery.

 That’s not to say that the app neglects the editing features.
 Photos can be quickly enhanced with a high degree of precision.
 Thanks to sliders that allow you to increase or decrease values such as Saturation, Exposure, Highlights and more.
-If you have a Google Pixel smartphone, you also benefit from a range of additional features, such as Magic Eraser, allowing removal of unwanted objects from your photos.
+If you have a Google Pixel smartphone, you also benefit from a range of additional features, such as Magic Eraser, allowing the removal of unwanted objects from your photos.

 There are additional ‘wizard’ style features such as Auto Enhance Lighting which work well and will save you a fair amount of time.
 Lastly, the app makes it very easy to complete the job and forward on edited images to contacts in your phone, which will appeal to those working in creative teams.